Rattanbai Jinnah: Marital problems

 The Jinnahs resided mainly at South Court Mansion in Malabar Hill, a stone's throw from Petit Hall.
 However, there was no contact between them and the Petit family, and the estrangement continued even after the birth of Ruttie's only child, Dina Wadia, the following year.
 In addition to the estrangement from her own family, Ruttie was also ex-communicated from the Parsi Community with extraordinary measures and censure, and a complete ostracization from their social gatherings.

 When Ruttie moved in with her pets, she came to what was essentially an empty house.
 At the very beginning of their marriage, Jinnah surrendered his home and his closet to her.
 She was allowed to completely furbish the house exactly the way she liked it.
 In regard to Jinnah's wardrobe, Jinnah knew she had an eye for fashionable clothes, and allowed her to not only buy and coordinate his suits but also style his hair.
 Undoubtedly, Jinnah benefited from this arrangement as it presented him politically as a fashionable, modern Muslim man.
 They also made frequent trips to Europe and spent considerable lengths of time there.
 They made for a head-turning couple, not just because they looked an unlikely mismatched pair, but also because Ruttie aspired to define the acme of fashion and money was absolutely no object.
 Her long hair would be decked in fresh flowers, she wore vibrant silks and chiffons, accentuated by headbands and tiaras lavish with diamonds, rubies and emeralds.
 Her main choice of dress was a sleeveless blouse with chiffon saris.
 Her daring wardrobe would not only shock the Muslim community, but also the British.
-Despite this, Jinnah doted on his childlike bride and indulged her every wish, and she was likewise content to be pampered by her beloved husband whom she called “J”.
 According to most sources, the couple could not have been happier in their first few years of marriage.
 Their only child, a daughter named Dina, was born prematurely on 15 August 1919.
 Dina was neglected by both her parents during the first eight years of her life as her father was preoccupied with politics and her mother left their daughter to the care of nannies and servants.
 In fact, Dina was not given a name by either of her parents.